ISISNeutronMuon/MDMC/doc/pages/introduction.rst

 ============

-MDMC broadly provides two main functions, the MD (Molecular Dynamics) simulation and the MC (Monte carlo) refinement of force-field parameters:
+MDMC broadly provides two main functions, the MD (Molecular Dynamics) simulation and the MC (Monte Carlo or similar) refinement of force-field
+parameters:

 Simulation
 ----------